 Since the Terry Pratchett audiobooks are so beloved, not every fan will be ecstatic about the new recordings though.
 Many appreciate and love the older versions read by Nigel Planer and Stephen Briggs.
 But these recordings are very old and were originally published on tape.
 They can’t be brought to the standard of clean, crisp recordings audiobook fans expect today.

-Audible is phasing out the old recordings.
-But you can still find them on Audio CD**.
+Audible is phasing out the old recordings and replacing them with the new ones.
+But you can still find them on Audio CD** and on Libro.fm.

 The Discworld Books by Subseries

-The Discworld books are not actually one long, continuous series.
-You don’t have to start at book 1 to get to book 41.
+As I said earlier, the Discworld books are not actually one long, continuous series.
+You don’t have to start at book 1 to get to book 41!

 Many books stand quite well on their own.
-But you can also put each book in a subseries that follows the same characters or theme.
+But there are also several subseries that follow the same characters or theme.

 - The Light Fantastic